-Changes to the Articles of Association may only be approved by a majority of at least two-thirds of the voting rights represented at the Shareholders' Meeting; share capital increases are carried out, however, upon an absolute majority of the votes represented.
-The dissolution or a merger of the company can only be decided upon if at least half the shares issued are represented at the Shareholders' Meeting and two-thirds thereof vote in favor of the corresponding proposal (see also paragraph 16 of the Articles of Association).
+Changes to the Articles of Association may only be approved by a majority of at least two-thirds of the voting rights represented at the Shareholders' Meeting, other than ordinary share capital increases (against payment in cash and without the exclusion of shareholders' preemptive rights), which are decided by an absolute majority of the votes represented.
+The dissolution or a merger of the company can only be decided upon if at least half the shares issued are represented at the Shareholders' Meeting and two-thirds thereof vote in favor of the corresponding proposal (see also § 16 of the Articles of Association).